 Factory Production Control

-Every fabricator in the UK will be required to have in place documented production procedures, policies and provide CE Marking approval on all window and doors fabricated from February 2009.
+All fabricators in the UK will be required to have in place documented production procedures and policies.

-The Fabricator will also be responsible for ensuring each factory operative is fully trained in the fabrication of each product in accordance with the Systems Company’s guidelines.
+Each Fabricator will also be responsible for ensuring their factory operatives are fully trained in the fabrication of each product in accordance with the System Company’s guidelines.

 If your company currently holds EN ISO 9001 Quality Management Systems audited by a UKAS accredited agency then you will already be compliant.
 If your company does not hold this standard now is the time to act.